nobandegani/comfyui_ino_nodes/README.md

 - **Zip/Unzip**: Archive and extract files
 - **Remove File/Folder**: Delete files and directories
 - **Increment Batch Name**: Auto-increment batch naming

+## Usage

+After installation, the nodes will appear in your ComfyUI node menu under the following categories:
+- **InoNodes** - File utilities and basic operations
+- **InoS3Helper** - S3 cloud storage operations
+- **InoCloudreve** - Cloudreve cloud storage integration

+Simply drag and drop the nodes into your ComfyUI workflow and configure them according to your needs.

+## Requirements

+- ComfyUI (latest version recommended)
+- Python 3.8+
+- Dependencies listed in `requirements.txt`

+## License

+This project is licensed under the terms specified in the LICENSE file.

+## Support

+For issues and questions, please visit the [GitHub repository](https://github.com/nobandegani/comfyui_ino_nodes).

+---

+**Version:** 1.0.5
+**Publisher:** Inoland
+**Contact:** contact@inoland.net